-As a dancer, Dr. Rossen performed with numerous companies including Margaret Jenkins Dance Company, Hedwig Dances and the Cook County Theatre Department.
+As a dancer, Dr. Rossen performed with numerous companies including the Margaret Jenkins Dance Company, Hedwig Dances and the Cook County Theatre Department.
 Her choreography has been presented in venues throughout her hometown of Chicago, as well as in Cleveland, Philadelphia and Israel.
 Prior to joining the university's faculty, Dr. Rossen taught at the University of Chicago, George Mason University, the Dance Center of Columbia College and many Chicago-area dance studios.